Frequently Asked Questions

 Finishing Your Project

 Q. What is the best way to apply Chalk Paint® Wax?

 Chalk Paint® Wax is the perfect complement for Chalk Paint®.
 In fact, we’d say it’s an essential partner!
-It adds durability, deepens the colors, and gives a soft sheen.
+It adds durability, deepens the colors, and gives a very slight sheen.
 It’s really easy to get sensational results – just use a cotton rag or your Annie Sloan Wax Brush to get it into corners and crevices.

-As a rough guide, you will need one 500ml can of wax for every 3-4 quarts of paint – of course, this will vary depending on how many coats of wax you use to cover a piece.
+As a very rough guide, you will need one 500ml can of wax for every 3 to 4 quarts of paint – of course, this will vary depending on how many coats of wax you use to cover a piece.
 And it’s best to have a little wax left over for touching up.
 With the lid tightly on, it will last indefinitely.